Roger Whitney to 60-Year-Old With $3.5M: ‘Continue to Save in Your Roth 401(k) and Use Your After-Tax Cash’

-She and her husband have just under $3.5 million across their accounts: $2.1 million pre-tax, $1.3 million taxable, $80,000 in Roth savings, and $300,000 in cash.
-She is still working, plans to retire at 62, and wants about $100,000 for home projects before she retires.
+She and her husband hold just under $3.5 million across their accounts: $2.1 million pre-tax, $1.3 million taxable, $80,000 in Roth savings, and $300,000 in cash.
+Sue is still working and plans to retire at 62.
+Before she does, she wants roughly $100,000 for home projects.

 Her instinct, in her own words: “I would like to stop saving for retirement and use the cash for projects around the house.
 About $100,000 before I retire.”
-Stop the Roth 401(k) contributions, let the paycheck pad the cash account, and pay for the renovations without touching the $300,000 reserve.
+Stop the Roth 401(k) contributions, let the paycheck rebuild the cash account, and pay for the renovations without touching the $300,000 reserve.

 Roger Whitney told her to do the opposite.
 Keep maxing the Roth 401(k).
 Spend the cash.